World Population Day 2018 Highlights Family Planning

 Through the use of girl mentors in the community and through sensitization sessions and other means, the project is laying a strong foundation for increased gender equity awareness and associated behavior change.
 The project is also underscoring the concept that a quality education can provide young girls with more earning power and the promise of a better more stable future.

 The GSS project has had success is keeping girls in school.
-One secondary school reached by the project had problems retaining girls in the 8th and 9th grades due to teenage pregnancies.
+One secondary school reached by the project had problems retaining girls in the eighth and ninth grades due to teenage pregnancies.
 The project conducted extensive community awareness in the area around the school through door-to-door campaigns and follow-up support.
 In 2016, the school successfully retained 150 out of the 160 girls enrolled.See All Blog Posts